juhasev/sample-ninja-help/redemptions.md

 **UNKNOWN** This error can be returned in some rare cases.
 Most likely cause is that your account keys are not correct or there is some other issue authenticating with **PayPal**.
 These could include account setup problems like not enabling **PayOuts API** or **Transaction Search**.
 These two features are required.
 Contact support@sampleninja.io if in doubt.

 ### EXPORT REDEMPTIONS
-Click on the download button (top right corner) and select the date range you would like to export along with desired filters.
+Click on the download button (cloud icon with downwards arrow in the top right corner) and select the date range as well as desired filters to export redemption information to a CSV file.
 The default configuration includes all approved redemptions that were processed for the calendar year.

+> Note that the filter works on logic that supports satisfying the filter criteria i.e. if **FAILED**, **APPROVED** and **PROCESSED** are all selected, the system will only export redemptions that were processed and approved but failed.
+To show all failed or rejected redemptions, soley tick **FAILED**.
+To show all approved / completed redemptions, solely tick **APPROVED**.
+To show redemptions irrespective of status, solely tick **PROCESSED**.

+> Toggle on **Export all dates**, to download all redemptions that satify the chosen filter criteria i.e. this will include every redemption from the first to the most recent based on the filter critria.
+Example - with **Export all dates** toggled on and **PROCESSED** ticked, all processed redemptions will be exported.